Hamilton County Ohio assistance programs.

 The center is focused on helping the less fortunate, and offers many other forms of assistance to the needy and low income.
 More on Freestore Foodbank of Cincinnati.

-New or gently used clothes and other basic needs are provided by non-profit clothing banks, churches, and charity organizations in Hamilton County.
-The centers provide low income and working poor families, including children, with free school supplies and Christmas assistance as well.
-Numerous items, such as furniture, coats, shoes, vouchers, and other goods are available.
-More.
+Free furniture, school supplies or new or gently used clothes and other basic needs are provided by non-profits, churches as well as charities.
+Apply at Hamilton County clothing or furniture.
+The centers provide low income and working poor families, including children, with free school supplies and Christmas assistance as well. or look into other numerous free items, such as furniture, coats, shoes, vouchers, and other goods are available.
+More on free clothes, furniture, and school supplies in Hamilton County.

 Other programs are available for rent and housing needs.
+There are also short term housing and security deposit assistance programs.
 Or click here to find other non-profits and agencies that focus on providing Hamilton County Ohio rent assistance.

 Qualified homeowners can get extensive assistance from People Working Cooperatively, Inc. (PWC).
 The organization can give critical home repairs, updates and home modifications to low-income, elderly, and disabled homeowners.
 It can also provide free weatherization services to homeowners and some renters in the area.
 Dial 513-351-7921.